 Standards and Guidelines

-I’m excited to introduce a video series, called Homegrown, that NC State Extension and the College of Agriculture and Life Sciences (CALS) have created to reconnect people with the food, landscapes and agriculture of North Carolina.
+We’re excited to introduce our video series, called Homegrown, that NC State Extension and the College of Agriculture and Life Sciences (CALS) have created to provide North Carolinians with timely tips and tools from Extension experts across North Carolina.

-The primary objective of Homegrown is to raise the awareness and value of Extension, particularly among new audiences in our urban/suburban communities of North Carolina.
-The series features short, informative YouTube videos that present practical solutions – backed by science – to timely, relevant issues impacting our audience.
+Homegrown aims to grow awareness and engagement with Extension, particularly among new audiences in our urban/suburban communities of North Carolina.
+The series features short, informative videos that present practical solutions – backed by science – to timely, relevant issues impacting our audiences.

 Page Menu